tcmhoang/sprqpt/src/lib/content/about.md

 ---
 title: 'About me'
-date: '2023-11-02'
+date: '2024-01-01'
 created: '2023-11-02'
 excerpt: 'A bit about myself'
 ---

 ## Ciao 👋

-I'm Conrad, also known as Tuan *('Twan' is acceptable)*.
-I'm a curious software engineer who always strives for the best possible way of solving problems.
+I'm Conrad, also known as Tuan *(but hey, Twan works too, no sweat!
+Call me whichever floats your boat! )*.
+I'm an uber-curious Software Engineer who always strives for the best possible way of solving problems.

-I've worked with many programming languages before and absolutely appreciated the way that they taught me seeing things from different perspectives.
-I enjoy speaking about that and showing people how to use these techniques to level up their skills.
-It's incredible to me that you can open a computer and learn about anything at your fingertips!
+I've worked with many programming languages before.
+Each one has taught me to see things through a new perspective, all the while gaining a treasure trove of new concepts.
+I enjoy speaking about them and sharing these techniques with other people to level up their skills.
+It's incredible to me that you can just open a computer and learn basically about anything at your fingertips.

-I firmly believe that in order to understand, explore and further in any field, one needs to be equipped with diverse knowledge, which has a deep, but not too narrow understanding to not limiting themselves from discovering to the great creations.
+I firmly believe that in order to understand, explore, and further in any field, one needs to be equipped with diverse knowledge, which has a deep, but not too narrow understanding to not limit oneself from discovering the great creations.
+That's why I'm all about getting my hands dirty in every corner of the CS, constantly expanding my skill set.

-I make "things" and hack on various other projects on the side when I get the time.
-All the while, improving my design mindsets and horning my skill set to make code well-structured.
+My ultimate goal is to find a place where I can utilize and continue to expand my knowledge.
+To me, problem-solving isn't limited by languages or paradigms but fuels pure innovation for the future.
+That means using computers in ways we can't even imagine yet!
+Like, imagine being a master carpenter who can build anything from a toothpick tower to a spaceship, just by grabbing the right tool.
+That's the kind of developer I wanna be!

-Don’t be shy, just say "Hi!".
-I can’t wait to chat with you! 😄
+When I have free time, I like to build cool stuff and tinker with side projects *(Gotta keep that design mindset on point and that coding skills sharp)*.
+So don't be a stranger!
+Hit me up with a "Hi!" and let's have a chat about all things such as tech, banh mi, or whatever you have in mind.

-**Like always, stay awesome!**
+**Stay curious, stay awesome, and keep coding like nobody's watching! ✌️**